 LastPass vs 1Password: choosing the best out of the two

-What is the best password manager for Mac?
+What is the best password manager for Mac and iPhone?

-Based on our reviews, NordPass seems to be the best password manager for macOS.
-It provides easy-to-use applications with browser extensions that are compatible with Safari.
+Based on our reviews, Keeper seems to be the best password manager for macOS.
+It provides easy-to-use applications, top-notch security, and more beneficial features.

 Do you need a password manager on a Mac?